Live, Love, Larf & Loaf

 Live, Love, Larf & Loaf is a studio album by the English/American experimental rock quartet French Frith Kaiser Thompson.
 It was the group's first album and was recorded at Mobius Music in San Francisco in March 1987.
 The album was released in 1987 in the United States by Rhino Records on LP, CD and cassette.
 The CD release contained two extra tracks.
 The album was reissued in 2008 by Fledg'ling Records with five extra tracks recorded live at the Ashkenaz in Berkeley, California.

-Live, Love, Larf & Loaf was released in Borneo and Sumatra with the title Dead Man's Gloom.
+According to the LP back cover notes, Live, Love, Larf & Loaf was released in Borneo and Sumatra with the title Dead Man's Gloom.

 Reception

 Music critic Robert Christgau called the album "an ad hoc collaboration that sounds as good as it reads".
 Mark Deming at AllMusic described it as "[an] oddball delight from four truly gifted musicians", adding that while Kaiser, Frith and French's "avant-leaning art rock" is toned down by the presence of Thompson's folk-rock guitar, it does not detract from the album's appeal.